NGEET/fates-users-guide/docs/source/user/namelist-options.md

 ## Basic Usage Options

 The following table discusses the basic usage options and settings to enable FATES in the Host Land Model.
 Note that compsets with `FATES` in the name, for example `_ELMXX%FATES_`, will set `use_fates` to true to automatically turn on FATES.
 Also note that each HLM provides a default fates parameter file that is stored on the public input data servers.
-See the page on {doc}`{Parameter-File}` for more information on modifying the default parameter file that is provided within the FATES source code.
+See the page discussing the :doc:`Parameter-File` for more information on modifying the default parameter file that is provided within the FATES source code.

 | Option                   | Type    | Default      | Options            | Description |
 |:-------------------------|:-------:|:------------:|:-------------------|:------------|